 Our brain, metabolism, skin, hormone, sleep, thyroid and digestive system are all connected to our gut, the second brain.

-It’s all about supporting my gut ( mouth, esophagus, stomach, gall bladder, pancreas, liver, small intestine, large intestine and rectum) with foods that optimize bacterial growth, eliminate bacterial overgrowth, improve skin’s health, improve my mood and digestive health, regulate hormones/estrogen, optimize immune health and so much more.
+And if you’re confused about what the gut entails, here is a breakdown: ( mouth, esophagus, stomach, gall bladder, pancreas, liver, small intestine, large intestine and rectum) Eat foods that optimize bacterial growth, eliminate bacterial overgrowth, improve skin’s health, improve mood and digestive health, regulate hormones/estrogen, optimize immune health and more.

 Currently, I’m in the throes of perimenopause, so my hormones are having their last hoorah in preparation for the final pause.
 And juices, yet again have come to the rescue.

-I can’t tell you enough how nourishing your gut supports the perimenopause process.
+I can’t tell you enough how nourishing your gut supports the perimenopause and menopause process.
 Mine have been mostly peaceful so far.
+Some mild but weird symptoms, and mild hot flashes I could count on one hand have popped up, but nothing I would consider painful and unpleasant.
 And though I don’t know what the future and final pause has in store for me, I do know I’ll be leaning into nature and its powerful aides.